piotrostr/sol-rpc-node/README.md

 ## Production considerations

+The security keys should be generated locally and scp'ied to the VM afterwards

 Ideally the node would be ran as a system service, there should be two separate mounts for the accounts and the ledger